bonzofenix/reading-wiki/docs/the_little_black_book_of_workout_motivation.md

 ## MINDSET

+KEY POINTS:

+- Decision made today defined where I will be in the future.
+  - Define games that are worth playing base of what I want, my values, strength and who I want to be.
+- Keep mild control over goals, if everything is under control I am not moving fast enough.
+- Sacrify certain for uncertain to get closer to my values, the more I do it will become easier.
+  - Face what it is so that it becomes rality to deal with
+  - Are we willing to face reality with work or are we pretending?
+  - Limitless self control is part of the equation for success, Focus on delayed and uncertain decisions over emotional and instant.

 ### __WHY__

 No matter what you’re facing in life, you have two choices: you can put in the work or get put in your place.